anmode/clonelandingweb/README.md

 # clonelandingweb
-This is simple clone project to practice html,css,js
+This is simple clone project to practice html,css,js hello